silverhand7/laravel-artisan-maker/README.md

 The interface will be created and can be found at app/Contracts/{YourInterface}.php \
 For example: `php artisan make:interface UserService`

-## Custom your generated file location
+## Custom your namespace and generated file location
 You can easily customize where you want to locate your Service, Action, or Interface class.
 You can do that by publishing the config file using the following command:
 ```
 php artisan vendor:publish --tag=artisan-maker-config